Final Fantasy V: Ports and remakes

 Final Fantasy V was ported a second time by Tose to the Nintendo Game Boy Advance as Final Fantasy V Advance, which was released on October 12, 2006, in Japan, November 6 in North America, and April 20, 2007, in Europe.
 Similar to the Game Boy Advance re-releases of its predecessors, this version features updated graphics, though the changes are very subtle.
 Additional features include four new jobs (Gladiator, Cannoneer, Necromancer, and Oracle), a new dungeon called "The Sealed Temple", and a new optional boss from the backstory of Final Fantasy V, Enuo, which was designed by Tetsuya Nomura, the monster designer of the original game.
 In addition, the game included a bestiary, a quick save function, music player, and additional equipment in the style of previous Game Boy Advance re-releases.
 Like the remakes of its predecessors, Final Fantasy V Advance featured a new English translation.

 The original version of the game was released on the Virtual Console in Japan in January 2011 for the Wii, in March 2014 for the Wii U and August 2017 for the New 3DS, and the PlayStation version of the game was re-released on the PlayStation Store as a PSOne Classic in Japan and Europe in April 2011 and in North America on November 22.

-In early 2010s, Square Enix considered to develop a remake of Final Fantasy V for Nintendo DS, but was concerned that the technical issues would prevent it to happen.
-Nintendo 3DS was also considered for the remake.
+In early 2010s, Square Enix considered developing a remake of Final Fantasy V for Nintendo DS, but was concerned that the technical issues would prevent it from happening.
+The Nintendo 3DS was also considered for the remake.
 An iOS port, which was developed by Matrix Software, was released on March 28, 2013 on the Apple App Store for iOS devices, with an Android release via the Google Play Store on September 26.
 The game features new high-resolution graphics with sprites designed by Kazuko Shibuya, who did the original game's artwork, new gameplay features such as movement in eight directions and auto-battle, and contains the Sealed Temple and super-boss Enuo from the Game Boy Advance release.
 In September 2015 the remaster was released on PC via Steam.

 Tetsuya Nomura, director of Final Fantasy VII Remake, expressed interest in remaking Final Fantasy V and VI.
 Kitase, who produced Final Fantasy VII Remake, also expressed a desire to remake Final Fantasy V.

 A 2D pixel remaster was released in North America for Steam, iOS, and Android on November 10, 2021.
+Unlike the previous remake, many of the features added in the GameBoy Advance remake are absent from this version.
+The Pixel Remaster version was later released for PlayStation 4 and Xbox Series X|S in 2023 and 2024 respectively.